repeaterjs/repeater/website/docs/04_combinators.md

 title: Combining Async Iterators
 ---

-Combining async iterators is a [non-trivial task](https://stackoverflow.com/questions/50585456/how-can-i-interleave-merge-async-iterables), and the `Channel` class provide four static methods inspired by `Promise.race` and `Promise.all` which provide different strategies for combining async iterators.
+Combining async iterators is a [non-trivial task](https://stackoverflow.com/questions/50585456/how-can-i-interleave-merge-async-iterables), and the `Channel` class defines four static methods similar to `Promise.race` and `Promise.all` which allow you to combine async iterators in different ways.
+These methods can be used to write applications in the [reactive programming](https://en.wikipedia.org/wiki/Reactive_programming) paradigm.

 ## `Channel.race`

-`Channel.race` takes an iterable of async iterators and races iterations from each iterator using `Promise.race` and yielding the value which resolved first.
+`Channel.race` takes an iterable of async iterators and races iterations from each iterator using `Promise.race`, yielding the value which resolved first.
 One important use-case is to place a fixed upper bound on how long each iteration of an async iterator can take:

 ```js
 import { Channel } from "@channel/channel";